bshoshany/thread-pool/README.md

 ======================
 Using 24 threads.
 Each test will be repeated 20 times to collect reliable statistics.
+Determining the number and size of vectors to generate in order to achieve an approximate mean execution time of 50 ms with 24 tasks...

-Generating 57320 random vectors with 500 elements each:
+Generating 3312 vectors with 4096 elements each:
-Single-threaded, mean execution time was  298.2 ms with standard deviation  1.7 ms.
+Single-threaded, mean execution time was  542.2 ms with standard deviation  5.8 ms.
-With    6 tasks, mean execution time was   52.3 ms with standard deviation  1.3 ms.
+With    6 tasks, mean execution time was   95.2 ms with standard deviation  1.7 ms.
-With   12 tasks, mean execution time was   30.3 ms with standard deviation  0.8 ms.
+With   12 tasks, mean execution time was   49.6 ms with standard deviation  0.7 ms.
-With   24 tasks, mean execution time was   16.4 ms with standard deviation  1.2 ms.
+With   24 tasks, mean execution time was   29.0 ms with standard deviation  2.9 ms.
-With   48 tasks, mean execution time was   19.2 ms with standard deviation  2.6 ms.
+With   48 tasks, mean execution time was   33.2 ms with standard deviation  4.3 ms.
-With   96 tasks, mean execution time was   17.8 ms with standard deviation  1.2 ms.
+With   96 tasks, mean execution time was   35.5 ms with standard deviation  1.9 ms.
-Maximum speedup obtained by multithreading vs. single-threading: 18.2x, using 24 tasks.
+Maximum speedup obtained by multithreading vs. single-threading: 18.7x, using 24 tasks.

 +++++++++++++++++++++++++++++++++++++++
 Thread pool performance test completed!
 +++++++++++++++++++++++++++++++++++++++
 ```

 This CPU has 12 physical cores, with each core providing two separate logical cores via hyperthreading, for a total of 24 threads.
 Without hyperthreading, we would expect a maximum theoretical speedup of 12x.
 With hyperthreading, one might naively expect to achieve up to a 24x speedup, but this is in fact impossible, as both logical cores share the same physical core's resources.
 However, generally we would expect [an estimated 30% additional speedup](https://software.intel.com/content/www/us/en/develop/articles/how-to-determine-the-effectiveness-of-hyper-threading-technology-with-an-application.html) from hyperthreading, which amounts to around 15.6x in this case.
-In our performance test, we see a speedup of 18.2x, saturating and even surpassing this estimated theoretical upper bound.
+In our performance test, we see a speedup of 18.7x, saturating and even surpassing this estimated theoretical upper bound.

 ## About the project